TIBCOSoftware/snappydata/docs/howto.md

 `snappy-shell` can be used to execute SQL on SnappyData cluster.
 In the background, `snappy-shell` uses JDBC connections to execute SQL.

 **Connect to a SnappyData Cluster **:
-Use the `snappy-shell` and `connect client` command on the Snappy Shell.
+Use the `snappy-shell` and `connect client` command on the Snappy Shell

 ```
 $ bin/snappy-shell